Nick Senzel Player Props: Reds vs. Pirates

 Nick Senzel At The Plate

-- He has scored at least one run four times this year (66.7%), including one multi-run game.
+- He has scored at least one run four times this season (57.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.